dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         public bool Active { get; set; }
     }

 We now need to create a class that will represent the *ResultSet* that the stored procedure will return and in this case the ResultSet will have a single RecordSet property.
 This is a List of the row *ReturnType* we have already declared.
-Remember you can call the RecordSet property a more meaning full name like *Products* or *Accounts*, but don't forget to instantiate the recordSet in teh ResultSet's constructor.
+Remember you can call the RecordSet property a more meaning full name like *Products* or *Accounts*, but don't forget to instantiate the recordSet in the ResultSet's constructor.

     internal class NormalStoredProcedureResultSet
     {